-Many of the courses we offer are provided through our on-site Lower Murray Trade Training Centre (LMTTC) - a federally funded regional facility located on MBHS Campus.
+Many of the pathways we offer are provided through our on-site Lower Murray Trade Training Centre (LMTTC) - a federally funded regional facility located on MBHS Campus.

-Students are able to experience a range of courses including:
+Students are able to experience a range of pathways including:

-These courses may be at Certificate II or III level.
+These pathways may be at Certificate II or III level.